The plane tree as a natural logbook for air pollution

 Planetreecheck measuring campaign 2026

 With the plane‑tree check, you can measure particulate‑matter emissions in your area.
-We will be collecting pieces of plane‑tree bark for laboratory analysis until the end of April 2026.
-Would you like to take part?
-Read below to find out how to get started!
+We have collected pieces of plane‑tree bark for laboratory analysis until May 4th, 2026.
+Did you not yet send in your samples?
+You can still post them to us or bring them to a collection point until May 15th.

 Why is airborne particulate matter harmful?